meatball133/crystal/exercises/concept/chess-game/.docs/introduction.md

 # Ranges

-[Ranges][ranges] represents a an interval between two values.
+[Ranges][ranges] represents an interval between two values.
-The most common types that support ranges are ints, chars, and strings.
+The most common types that support ranges are Ints, Chars, and Strings.
-They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range, and iteration.
+They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range and iteration.
 They are created using the range operator `..` or `...` (inclusive and exclusive respectively).

 ```crystal